 Be sure to turn left onto Devils Knob Loop at mile 6.7.

 I missed the turn my first go at this one!

-Write up by PJAMM’s Dan Razum, Campbell, CA, USA:
+The following write up is by PJAMM’s Dan Razum of Campbell, California, USA:

 Wintergreen Drive again after the steep section.
 More importantly however, there is a store on Mountain Inn Loop

 where you can buy drinks and snacks and replenish water.

 Back on Wintergreen Drive, a little ways after the store, there is an overlook with nice views of the valley

 and the ski slopes.
 The overlook is midway through a steep section, so it is definitely tempting to stop and